grapeot/.dotfiles/README.md

 This is the .dotfiles for me.

 Usage:
-`git clone` to your home folder, and make the symlink accordingly.
+`git clone --recursive` to your home folder, and make the symlink accordingly.